-- 33. Yes, the HEDNA provides a reasonable basis for identifying future levels of housing need across South Warwickshire.
-However, Rosconn Strategic Land reserve its position in respect of whether this approach is reasonable for other authorities in Coventry and Warwickshire. - 34.
-The NPPF sets out that "to determine the minimum number of homes needed, strategic policies should be informed by a local housing need assessment, conducted using the Standard Method in national planning guidance unless exceptional circumstances justify an alternative approach which also reflects current and future demographic trends and market signals".
-National policy is therefore supportive of the approach that South Warwickshire Councils are seeking to implement, and as such utilising the HEDNA to inform the local housing need for South Warwickshire is supported. - 35.
-It is important, however, to remember that the local housing need is not the same as the housing requirement within the Plan. - 36.
+- 31. Yes, the HEDNA provides a reasonable basis for identifying future levels of housing need across South Warwickshire.
+However, Countryside Properties reserve its position in respect of whether this approach is reasonable for other authorities in Coventry and Warwickshire. - 32.
+The NPPF sets out that "to determine the minimum number of homes needed, strategic policies should be informed by a local housing need assessment, conducted using the Standard Method in national planning guidance unless exceptional circumstances justify an alternative approach which also reflects current and future demographic trends and market signals"4.
+National policy is therefore supportive of the approach that South Warwickshire Councils are seeking to implement, and as such utilising the HEDNA to inform the local housing need for South Warwickshire is supported.

+- 33. It is important, however, to remember that the local housing need is not the same as the housing requirement within the Plan. - 34.
 The UCS suggests that the SWLP housing need equates to 30,750 dwellings, however this figure does not reflect the latest evidence within the HEDNA and needs updating.
-In addition, the UCS assumes a Plan period which commences in 2025, however this does not align with the base date of the HEDNA and as such a Plan period from 2022 is considered more appropriate to align with the evidence base. - 37.
-On the basis of the above, we consider a more appropriate local housing need for the SWLP is 47,012 dwellings over a 28 year plan period. - 38.
-In line with the NPPF, it is considered that this figure represents the minimum number of homes needed, and that the Councils should consider whether it is appropriate to set a higher housing requirement in line with national guidance; for example in order to address a significant affordable housing shortfall, support economic development, or address strategic infrastructure requirements which are likely to increase the number of homes needed.
+In addition, the UCS assumes a Plan period which commences in 2025, however this does not align with the base date of the HEDNA and as such a Plan period from 2022 is considered more appropriate to align with the evidence base. - 35.
+On the basis of the above, we consider a more appropriate local housing need for the SWLP is 47,012 dwellings over a 28 year plan period. - 36.
+In line with the NPPF5, it is considered that this figure represents the minimum number of homes needed, and that the Councils should consider whether it is appropriate to set a higher housing requirement in line with national guidance6; for example in order to address a significant affordable housing shortfall, support economic development, or address strategic infrastructure requirements which are likely to increase the number of homes needed. - 37.
+Further consideration will also need to be given to unmet needs within the Housing Market Area in line with the Duty to Cooperate and the positively prepared test of soundness7, which is explored in further detail in response to Issue H4 below. - 38.
+Bringing together comments on the UCS and Unmet Needs under Q-H4.2, Countryside Properties consider that the SWLP will need to plan for a level of housing growth as set out in the below Table in the order of at least 43,000 dwellings.